Home

 What is the average cost of living in Belgium?

-The average cost of living in Belgium varies depending on the city and lifestyle.
-On average, the total expenditure can be between €1,000 and €2,000 per month for a single person living in a city centre.
-This includes rent, utilities, transportation, and other daily expenses.
+The average cost of living in Belgium depends on the city and lifestyle.
+A single person living in a city centre typically spends between €1,000 and €2,000 per month, including rent, utilities, transportation, and daily expenses.

 How much is the cost of living in Belgium per month?